By Asher DeMetz

 Through data gathering, our goal is to understand how well the current security program operates within the technical architecture.
-As part of this step, we compare best practice controls (i.e., ISO 27002 or NIST 800-53) or relevant requirements against your organizational controls; take a sample of network devices, servers and applications to validate gaps and weaknesses; review automated security controls; and communications protocols and log files.
+As part of this step, we compare best practice controls (i.e., ISO 27002 or NIST 800-53) or relevant requirements against your organisational controls; take a sample of network devices, servers and applications to validate gaps and weaknesses; review automated security controls; and communications protocols and log files.
 With data gathering, we gain a clear picture of your technical environment, the protections in place, and your overall security effectiveness.

-As we go through the data gathering process in the security gap analysis, we benchmark your organization’s security program to our best practices.
+As we go through the data gathering process in the security gap analysis, we benchmark your organisation’s security program to our best practices.
 These standards were developed after years of observations and evaluations to gain insight as to which controls are the most effective and where security shortcomings typically arise.
 This in-depth security knowledge allows us to see how your security process matches up to other processes and controls that have proven successful, especially when compared to other companies and security controls within your specific industry.